Grass cutting

 Some weeds spread quickly and can cause a lot of damage to hard surfaces, which is costly to repair.

 Weed killing is weather dependent.
-We will apply it in late spring/early summer.
+We usually apply it in late spring/early summer and for 2025, the 2nd treatment will be late summer/early autumn.

 We treat weeds with an environmentally friendly weed killer.
 It works on contact with weeds and is harmless to humans and animals.
 The European Union (EU) and the Health and Safety Executive (HSE) Chemicals Regulation Directorate have approved its use.
 The weed killer that we use is no stronger than products sold at DIY stores.